 The employer may require that the employee provide any certification within no less than 15 calendar days of the employer's request for such certification, unless it is not practicable for the employee to do so despite the employee's good faith efforts.
 This means that, in some cases, the leave may begin before the employer receives the certification.
 Absent extenuating circumstances (e.g., unavailability of healthcare provider), if the employee fails to timely return the certification, the employer may deny CFRA protections for the leave following the expiration of the 15-day time period until a sufficient certification is provided.
 The same rules apply to recertification.
-If the employee never produces the certification or recertification, the leave is not CFRA leave.
-At the time the employer requests certification, the employer also must advise the employee of the anticipated consequences of his or herthe employee's failure to provide adequate certification.
+If the employee never produces the certification, the employer also must advise the employee of the anticipated consequences of his or herthe employee's failure to provide adequate certification.